ObelusFamily/Anythink-Market-x208q/readme.md

 3. Run `docker-compose up`.

 ## bug with Testing software, trying a resubmit, lets see if the jest is fixed after discord was updated on what to do.
+Bug was submitted, lets see if they fixed the github test for this